Life Insurance Illustration

 The Phantom Interest Rate

-Did you know the illustration software that insurance professionals use allows the insurance professional to change the interest rates?
-This means they can put any interest rate they want into the projections.
+Did you know that the enforced illustration software used by insurance professionals allows them to adjust the interest rates?
+This means they can input any rate they choose into the benefits illustration projections.
+For additional insights, refer to our “Should you pay life insurance premiums monthly or annually?“.

 Life insurance professionals often sell particular products by touting the company’s “current interest rates” and “current dividend rates.”
 It is tempting to just buy the policy with the highest current rate, just to get the buying process over with.
 The problem is that current rates are usually only guaranteed for three-to-12 months, and some of the life insurance companies with the highest current rates have the most expensive policies in the long run.
 They have to show potentially high payoffs to attract buyers.